kornelski/express-formparse/README.md

 ```js
 formparse.parse([options])
 ```
 The keys and values in options will be directly passed to the formidable IncomingForm.
-(See [node-formidable API](https://github.com/felixge/node-formidable#api) for reference) Options may also contain one key 'matching' which is an array with either Strings or RegExps that has to match the incoming forms request path.
+(See [node-formidable API](https://github.com/felixge/node-formidable#api) for reference).

 **Only requests having a `multipart/form-data` content-type will be parsed.**